 Baccalaureate/Transfer programs provide an opportunity for students to complete their first two years of study leading to a baccalaureate degree.
-The third and fourth years of study will be completed at a four-year college or university to which students transfer after completion of the Associate in Arts or Associate in Science at Kishwaukee College.
+The third and fourth years of study will be completed at a four-year college or university to which students transfer after completion of the Associate in Arts (A.A.) or Associate in Science (A.S.) at Kishwaukee College.

-The A.A. or A.S. degree includes the Illinois Articulation Initiative (IAI) General Education requirements, that in transfer to a participating 4-year college or university in Illinois, satisfy the general education requirements of the 4-year institution.
-Transferring with an A.A. or A.S. degree with their general education completed allows students to concentrate on their "major" coursework at the 4-year institution.
+The A.A. or A.S. degree includes the Illinois Articulation Initiative (IAI) General Education requirements that transfer to a participating four-year college or university in Illinois and satisfy the general education requirements of the four-year institution.
+Transferring with an A.A. or A.S. degree with their general education completed allows students to concentrate on their "major" coursework at the four-year institution.

-Kishwaukee College students pursuing their A.A. or A.S. degrees do not typically take their "major" courses until after transferring to a 4-year institution.
-However, students enrolled at Kishwaukee College should meet with a courselor for assistance in selecting the appropriate coursework at Kishwaukee College for their intended major.
+Kishwaukee College students pursuing their A.A. or A.S. degrees do not typically take their "major" courses until after transferring to a four-year institution.
+However, students enrolled at Kishwaukee College should meet with a counselor for assistance in selecting the appropriate coursework at Kishwaukee College for their intended major.